(photo from awkwardfamilyphotos.com)

 I should know (if I really loved you!), but if you haven’t told me, assume I’m clueless.
 This applies to the serious stuff, not just where to eat.

 And I should probably: Ask you and believe what you say.
+Revolutionary, eh?

 2. I can’t keep up with your logic and thinking

-You’re way too fast for me.
+Seriously, you’re way too fast for me.
 This is not a compliment or a complaint.
 Before I understand what you just said, you move on.
 So I try to move on with you but my mind can’t nimbly change subjects like you, so I end up back yonder somewhere.

 Then it happens again.
 And again.
 In the same conversation.
 In the same minute.
 Now I’m WAY back there.
 I’m so far back there I can’t even hear you anymore.
 That’s what that blank look is on my face.
 When I say, “You have to stop,” it’s not because I don’t want to listen or because I disagree.
 It’s because I’m tired and must rest.